Update: Keely Family Farms Speaks Out

 The DOH has provided no information in response to requests seeking proof to support its claims.
 It didn’t visit the farm, collect or test milk samples from the farm, interview farm owner Keely Exum, or suggest that it was conducting an investigation.
 In fact, it took no formal action against the farm, such as shutting down production or sales, despite publicly claiming that Keely Family Farm’s milk caused serious illness.

-On August 13, 2025, relying solely on this press release from DOH, Rachel Maddox filed a personal injury lawsuit against Keely Family Farms.
-Her suit alleged illness caused from the Farm’s raw milk produced as animal feed.
+On August 13, 2025, relying solely on this press release from DOH, a plaintiff filed a personal injury lawsuit against Keely Family Farms.
+The suit alleged illness caused from the Farm’s raw milk produced as animal feed.
 The complaint specifically references statements made in the DOH release.

 Although the lawsuit was filed in August and received press attention at that time, it was not actually served until immediately prior to Christmas 2025 — and only after the court informed the plaintiff that they had 30 days to do so following a court order.